 However, one interesting inconsistency is that Holland claims to have read the entire script from beginning to end on The Tonight Show, while in a separate interview with Collider he states the production is “figuring it out as we go”.

 Therefore, we can’t rule out the possibility that Holland is attempting to hide some plot secrets, particularly considering his earlier claim of No Way Home being the “most ambitious standalone superhero movie ever made” (via Variety).

 The first official images from No Way Home have also been released, which see Peter, MJ and Ned exploring a mysterious locale that might just be home to Doctor Strange…

-With this upcoming movie being the character’s sixth appearance in the MCU and seemingly drawing inspiration from past iterations, now might be a good time to check out our guide on how to watch Spider-Man films in order.
+With this upcoming movie being the character’s sixth appearance in the MCU and possibly drawing inspiration from past iterations, now might be a good time to check out our guide on how to watch Spider-Man films in order.

 In addition to the chaos that COVID-19 has wreaked on virtually every aspect of modern life, it has also affected the entire Marvel phase four release schedule, meaning this latest target date is subject to change again.